Obama Changed Rules Regarding Raw Intelligence, Allowing NSA To Share Raw Data With US's Other 16 Intelligence Agencies

 Thanks, Obama!
 (Score:1)

 I think the more salient point is whether or not terror attacks represent any significant risk at all.
 Now I'll admit when someone Jihadi drives a truck into a crowd of people, that certainly creates some casualties, and by consequence creates a significant amount of fear.
 But what are the real odds of any resident of a Western country dying in a terrorist attack.
 In reality, the odds are infinitesimal.
-Now dying from a heart attack or stroke, or hell, even choking or highway fatalities, those represent mas
+Now dying from a heart attack or stroke, or hell, even choking or highway fatalities, those represent massive killers, with huge numbers of casualties with huge costs for society.
+And yet, here we are, with our stupid Savannah ape brains, unable to discern a meaningful and present threat to our person from a threat that's unlikely to harm you or anyone you know even to the second or third degree ever.

 Re: (Score:2)